 - Administered or recognized by federal, state or local government agency or court

 - Qualified to receive payment directly or indirectly from a federally or state-licensed insurance company or is administered or recognized by a federally or state-licensed hospital, health clinic or medical doctor

 linkDrug and Alcohol Abuse Prevention and Recovery Information

-The Beauchamp Addition Recovery Center is designed to support students in recovery from substance and behavioral addictions through all-encompassing levels of support.
+The Beauchamp Addiction Recovery Center is designed to support students in recovery from substance and behavioral addictions through all-encompassing levels of support.
 We believe in supporting students academically and in all areas of wellness: socially, emotionally, spiritually, and physically.
 Through well rounded programs and support and by encouraging academic excellence, we aim to reach our goal of increasing positive recovery outcomes for every one of our students.